flying-seals/meme-generator/README.md

 # Meme generator

-Hello!
+Hi!
 This NodeJS app generates a random meme with the text you provide.
-What's more, you can run it as a Docker image.
-It was made as a port of the initiative [Akademia 3.0](http://akademia.media30.pl/#section-o-programie).
+What's more, you can run it as a Docker container.
+It was made as a part of the initiative [Akademia 3.0](http://akademia.media30.pl/#section-o-programie).
 Read the following instructions to run it locally.

 ## Before you start